cfengine/documentation/reference/promise-types/files.markdown

 **Description**: Setting `report_diffs` determines whether to generate reports summarizing the major differences between individual text files.

-If true, CFEngine will log a \`diff' summary of major changes to the files.
+If true, CFEngine will log a 'diff' summary of major changes to the files.
 It is not permitted to combine this promise with a depth search, since this would consume a dangerous amount of resources and would lead to unreadable reports.

 The feature is intended as a informational summary, not as a version control function suitable for transaction control.
 If you want to do versioning on system files, you should keep a single repository for them and use CFEngine to synchronize changes from the repository source.
 Repositories should not be used to attempt to capture random changes of the system.